 What Does Oak Wood Smoke Taste Like

 Oakwood is hardwood for sure.
 But it doesn’t deliver as strong a flavor like hickory or mesquite.
-Still, your tastebuds will be content by the medium smokey essence it offers.
+Still, your taste-buds will be content by the medium smoky essence it offers.
 In fact, oak wood offers a sweet fruity aroma when you use it for smoking meat, fish, seafood, or vegetables.